 - Thai Curry Salmon: Cashews, Lime Juice, Bean Sprouts, Thai Sauce

 - Greek Salmon: Sun Dried Tomatoes, Feta, Olives, Arugula, or dandelion greens

 I’ll walk you through how to prepare this fun and delicious Italian Caprese salmon recipe, consisting of broiled salmon topped with tangy balsamic vinegar, blistered tomatoes, and wilted spinach.

 Prices for a bottle of balsamic vinegar can range from $6 to $200 dollars, or more depending on the quality and source.

 - For cooking, balsamic vinegar of modena IGP is preferred: it’s affordable, tart, and creates a beautiful glaze when reduced.

-Be sure to check the ingredient list; inexpensive balsamic vinegars often add thickening agents, caramel, or other colorants to mimic the top tier traditional balsamic vinegar D.O.P.
+Be sure to check the ingredient list; inexpensive balsamic vinegar often adds thickening agents, caramel, or other colorants to mimic the top-tier traditional balsamic vinegar D.O.P.

 How to Prepare Unbelievable Italian Caprese Salmon Recipe

 - 4 servings (16 ounces) Trifecta Salmon

 - 1-2 cups spinach